fsladkey/file-upload-demo/README.md

   this.setState({ imageUrl: "", imageFile: null });
 }
 ```
 - Once it's loaded we can preview the image using the imageUrl we saved in state.
-Baller.
+Awesome!

 ### Image Uploading
 - We still haven't sent the file to the server to be saved.
 To upload the file we will instantiate a new